-Medrol is a prescription medication approved by the Food and Drug Administration (FDA) to treat inflammation.
-It is also known by its drug name, Methylprednisolone.
-Medrol is used to control pain, swelling, stiffness, and disease progression in rheumatoid arthritis.
-Medrol may be prescribed to control acute flare-ups, or for short periods until disease-modifying antirheumatic drugs (DMARDs) such as Methotrexate can take effect.
-In general, it is best keep your dose of Medrol as low as possible and to limit the length of time you take Medrol at high doses in order to avoid serious side effects.
+Medrol is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat the pain and inflammation associated with rheumatoid arthritis.
+Medrol may be prescribed to control acute flare-ups or for short periods until disease-modifying antirheumatic drugs (DMARDs) can take effect.
+Medrol is also referred to by its drug name, methylprednisolone.

-Medrol is a corticosteroid, a type of hormone that suppresses immune system response.
-Medrol is stronger than Prednisone.
-Medrol is believed to work by inhibiting or blocking many different inflammatory responses within the body.
+Medrol is a corticosteroid, which is a drug that suppresses the immune system.
+Medrol is believed to work by inhibiting or blocking various inflammatory responses in the body.

 How do I take it?

-Corticosteroids may be administered orally or by injection into joints.
-For maintenance of rheumatoid arthritis, Medrol is usually taken orally once or more times per day, or every other day.
-If it is injected into joints, Prednisone should not be taken more than once every three or four months.
-If you decide to stop taking oral Medrol, it is important to tell your doctor and follow a schedule to taper off your dosage.
-Do not suddenly stop taking Medrol.
+Medrol is taken orally as a tablet.
+If you decide to stop taking Medrol, it is important to tell your doctor and follow a schedule to taper off your dosage.
+Do not stop taking Medrol suddenly.